I was drawn to this town solely because of its name: Pleasant Hill

 man holding historic photo

 The owner, Alyn Brown, is showing me a historic photograph of local Pleasant Hill people.
-This is the very reason I always encourage people who are searching for their ancestors to stop in the antique stores in the region where their ancestors lived.
-The store could have some of your family photos!
+This is the reason I encourage people who are searching for their ancestors to stop in the antique stores in the region where their ancestors lived.
+The store could have some of your family photos.
 What an exciting discovery that would be.

 exterior of historic buildings